 The [Lawful Good] option is the most lucrative, both immediately and in the short-term.
 Having a direct beneficiary of your benevolence in Tuskdale might be of value in the near future…

 |Reward: For sending the Old Man to see Jhod in Tuskdale|

 Now, to finish up this area cross the bridge again to reach the southern shore, then head west to reach the Poisonous Hydra.
 If you didn’t kill it before, do so now.
 Either use spells like Delay Poison to protect yourself, or simply keep an eye out for the icon that signifies a breath attack is imminent and retreat.

-Finally, make your way back to where the Poisonous Hydra was and climb the flat rocks to the west.
-If you already came here, you won’t be bothered by any checks, but if you’ve neglected this area before, you’ll need to pass an [Athletics 23] check to climb up.
-Again, if you already were here and hence dealt with the owlbears you’ll have little to do but collect loot, otherwise kill the owlbears as a prerequisite.
-Once they’re dead, loot a corpse to find a Jagged Key and a Dirty Notebook which mentions a “Ghost Stone” area.
-Might be worth looking into later, but it’s pretty far afield (southeast of Lake Silverstep Village), making it an adventure for another day.
+Once it’s dead continue west and climb the flat rocks you find in the southwestern corner of the map, which you can climb with an [Athletics 22] check.
+If you already visited this area and hence dealt with the owlbears that dwell (or rather, dwelt) on these rocks you’ll have little to do but collect loot, otherwise kill the owlbears as a prerequisite.
+Once they’re dead, loot a corpse to find a Jagged Key and a Dirty Notebook of a well-meaning (well, sometimes well-meaning) but ill-fated reformer.
 Of more immediate concern - it’s time to return to Tuskdale and see about this disease…